 Hebrews 12:4-11 - You have not yet resisted unto blood, striving against sin.
 And you have forgotten the exhortation which speaks unto you as unto children.
 My son, despise not you the chastening of the Lord, nor faint when you are rebuked of him [Rebuking is pretty hard]: For whom the Lord loves he chastens, and scourges every son whom he receives.
 If you endure chastening, God deals with you as with sons; for what son is he whom the father chastens not?
 But if you be without chastisement, whereof all are partakers, then are you bastards, and not sons.
 Furthermore, we have had fathers of our flesh which corrected us, and we gave them reverence: shall we not much rather be in subjection unto the Father of spirits, and live?
 For they verily for a few days chastened us after their own pleasure: but he for our profit, that we might be partakers of his holiness.
 Now no chastening for the present seems to be joyous, but grievous: nevertheless afterward it yields the peaceable fruit of righteousness unto them which are exercised thereby.

-There is a gold mine of instruction here [regarding the current situation in the church] and the sense - within the context of the whole book - is on "chastening."
-But many modern translations will use the word "discipline," and technically it is closer in meaning to the Greek word that is here [in the Old King James] translated "chastening."
+There is a goldmine of instruction here regarding the current situation in the church, and the sense—within the context of the whole book—is on "chastening."
+But many modern translations will use the word "discipline," and technically it is closer in meaning to the Greek word that is here in the King James translated "chastening."